-This means that if you are a carer who also has limited capability for work (this is the equivalent to the current work related activity group) you will receive the carer element of £151.89 as this is higher.
+This means that if you are a carer who also has limited capability for work (this is the equivalent to the current work related activity group) you will receive the carer element of £156.45 (£160.20 from April 2019) as this is higher.
 If you are a carer who also has an entitlement to limited capability for work related activity (which is equivalent to the current support group) you will receive the limited capability for work related activity rate as this is higher.

-For many carers who are also too ill to work it is likely that this change will represent a reduction in their benefit rate when they are transferred on to Universal Credit so, as you should not lose out financially when you are transferred on to Universal Credit you will continue to get the previous benefit rate which will be frozen until the new rate of Universal Credit catches up with it.
+For many carers who are also too ill to work it is likely that this change will represent a reduction in your benefit rate when you are transferred on to Universal Credit.
+If you are moved as part of the managed migration process you will be protected from losing out financially.
+This means that when you are transferred on to Universal Credit you will continue to get the previous benefit rate which will be frozen until the new rate of Universal Credit catches up with it.
 More information about this is available in the Universal Credit Transitional Protection article.